Yesseus Mazareus Yessedekeus: Etymology

+In contrast, Lofts (2010) connects Mazareus with Mazzaroth and considers Yessedekeus to be cognate with Sadducee, in turn derived from Yu/Yu (an epithet for the divine) and the root צָדַק, ṣāḏaq (to be right, just).
+Lofts also propose that the name Yessedekeus is also found in Mandaeism in the form of Yuzaṭaq, an epithet for Manda d-Hayyi.

 Parallels in Mandaeism

 In Mandaeism, the uthra (celestial spirit) Piriawis Ziwa is the personification of the heavenly river of living water.
-Qolasta prayers 13 and 17 mention Piriawis Ziwa and Piriafil Malaka together as uthras.
+Qulasta prayers 13 and 17 mention Piriawis Ziwa and Piriafil Malaka together as uthras.

 In Mandaean scriptures such as the Ginza Rabba, Praš Ziwa (pronounced Fraš Ziwa) is mentioned as the personification of the Euphrates, which is considered to be the earthly manifestation of the heavenly yardna or flowing river (similar to the Yazidi concept of Lalish being the earthly manifestation of its heavenly counterpart).